-Parents and children around the world are facing the new reality of working and schooling from home.
-This is unchartered territory for most of us, and is taking place during extraordinary circumstances, so it’s natural to feel a bit unsure about how to start.
-Healthy Food Guide has brought together some great home-schooling tips and online resources, to help you find your feet.
+Parents and children around the world are becoming experts at working and schooling from home.
+Healthy Food Guide has brought together some great home-schooling tips and online resources, to help you if you’re facing another lockdown.

 In most situations, teachers will supply your child with work to do and will be available via email to assist or give feedback, so you won’t have to completely take on the role of school teacher, while trying to juggle your own work demands.